The End of the Receipt Rodeo in Construction

 The Chaos Behind Every Close

 If you work in construction accounting, you can almost hear it: the sighs, the shared inbox reminders, the late night spreadsheet reconciliations.
 Controllers and AP teams still spend hours every cycle chasing down receipts and matching transactions.
+Much of construction expense management still runs on best guesses, manual uploads, and trust.

-What Really Happens in the Field
+Manual Expense Management in the Field

 It is not that field teams do not care about accounting.
 It is that the systems asking for their attention were never designed for the rhythm of a jobsite.